The writing life can feel isolated, but it doesn’t have to be. Let’s talk about writing communities!

 We celebrate our accomplishments—It isn’t all about the scary stuff, though.
 Having a group of friends and cohorts gives you a chance to show off every now and then.
 It gives you a group of people who understand what it means for you to have finally finished a first chapter, to have finally found a cover designer, to have gotten through the first pass of edits.
 Talking to the “uninitiated” (ie “non-writers”) about this stuff can be frustrating, because of all the blank looks and the changing-the-subjects.
 So having a community gives you a place to parade your victories, small and large, and know that someone gets why it matters to you.

-WHERE TO FIND A COMMUNITY
+WHERE TO FIND YOUR WRITING COMMUNITIES

 There is no one answer to this, of course.
 Communities aren’t always organized and easy to find.
 Sometimes they just evolve.
 But there are a few stones to turn over that will help you start your journey of connection.